What Happens When You File a Formal School Complaint?

 Working with an Attorney on the School Grievance Process

 If you disagree with the final decision made, there is no more room to argue under the school grievance process but you can appeal some decisions to the Commissioner of Education.
 But that doesn’t mean you can’t continue to seek justice for your child through the legal system.
-Contact the Hager Law Firm at (903) 466-0001 to schedule a consultation and learn about your options.
+Contact Hager Law at (903) 466-0001 to schedule a consultation and learn about your options.